wdrogers/catechism-project/catechism.md

 26. Have not these two divisions of the sacred books each their own names?

 They have.
-Those written before the birth of Christ are called the books of the Old Testament, while those written after are called the books of the New Testament.
+Those written before the birth of Christ are called the books of the *Old Testament*, while those written after are called the books of the *New Testament*.

-27. What are the Old and New Testaments?
+27. What are the *Old* and *New* Testaments?

 In other words, the old and new Covenants of God with men.

-28. In what consisted the Old Testament?
+28. In what consisted the *Old Testament*?

 In this, that God promised men a divine Saviour, and prepared them to receive him.